Kong/docs.konghq.com/app/_hub/kong-inc/ai-request-transformer/how-to/_index.md

 {% endnavtabs %}

-When the plugin is accessed in any scope (global, service, route, or consumer), it **always** sets the caller's request body as the "user" prompt in a chat message, and then sends it to the configured `llm:` configuration block.
+When the plugin is accessed in any scope (global, service, route, or consumer), it **always** sets the caller's request body as the `user` prompt in a chat message, and then sends it to the configured `llm:` configuration block.

 ## Examples

 ### Transforming existing API traffic

-This example uses `ai-request-transformer` on an *existing* API, for example, something that you have already developed and maintain internally.
+This example uses AI Request Transformer on an *existing* API, for example, something that you have already developed and maintain internally.

 1. **Design the prompt**.